-- 3.1 The objective of a benefit illustration is to provide a potential customer with the projected performance of a life insurance policy showing the total benefits with a breakdown for guaranteed and non-guaranteed benefits, which may reasonably be payable at each policy year should certain conditions be met.
-Hence, it is important for an insurer to identify clearly what assumptions are made in producing the projected non-guaranteed benefits. - 3.2 It is important for the potential customer to understand the projected benefits of the life insurance policy where he or she intends to purchase.
-The potential customer must sign the benefit illustration to confirm his/her understanding (including understanding of the worst and extreme scenario where dividends/bonuses may be zero). - 3.3 In the provision of benefit illustrations, the insurer must follow the guiding principles as laid out by the Actuarial Society of Hong Kong in AGN 5, namely:- - 3.3.1 the benefit illustration must not be misleading; - 3.3.2 where premiums and benefits are illustrated, the conditions upon which these are payable must be clearly set out;
+- 3.1 The objective of a standard illustration is to provide a potential customer with the projected performance of a life insurance policy showing the total benefits with a breakdown for guaranteed and non-guaranteed benefits, which may reasonably be payable at each policy year should certain conditions be met.
+Hence, it is important for an authorized insurer to identify clearly what assumptions are made in producing the projected non-guaranteed benefits. - 3.2 It is important for the potential customer to understand the projected benefits of the life insurance policy where he or she intends to purchase.
+The potential customer must sign the standard illustration to confirm his/her understanding (including understanding of the worst and extreme scenario where dividends/bonuses may be zero). - 3.3 In the provision of standard illustrations, the authorized insurer must follow the guiding principles as laid out by the Actuarial Society of Hong Kong ("ASHK") in AGN 5 Principles of Life Insurance Policy Illustrations, namely: - (a) the standard illustration must not be misleading; - (b) where premiums and benefits are illustrated, the conditions upon which these are payable must be clearly set out; - (c) the use of such standard illustration in different distribution channels; and - (d) the standard illustration must be consistent with the regulatory requirements. - 3.4 Additional high and low return scenarios must be provided in the standard illustration to show the variability of the ultimate results.
+A wider range of scenarios is expected for investment strategy with higher volatility.

-- 3.3.3 the use of such benefit illustration in different distribution channels; and - 3.3.4 the benefit illustration must be consistent with the regulatory requirements. - 3.4 Additional high and low return scenarios must be provided in the benefit illustration to show the variability of the ultimate results.
-A wider range of scenarios is expected for investment strategy with higher volatility. - 3.5 The Appointed Actuary should have regard to Appendix A of AGN on Best Estimate Assumptions issued by ASHK, which provides guidance and considerations for setting the benefit illustration assumptions. - 3.6 In the benefit illustration, guaranteed and non-guaranteed dividends/bonuses should be separately presented with an explicit message that non-guaranteed dividends/bonuses may be zero. - 3.7 The illustration should show the annual dividend (or reversionary bonus) and terminal dividend (or terminal bonus) separately.
+- 3.5 The Appointed Actuary should have regard to Appendix A of AGN on Best Estimate Assumptions issued by the ASHK, which provides guidance and considerations for setting the standard illustration assumptions. - 3.6 In the standard illustration, guaranteed and non-guaranteed dividends/bonuses should be separately presented with an explicit message that non-guaranteed dividends/bonuses may be zero. - 3.7 The illustration should show the annual dividend (or reversionary bonus) and terminal dividend (or terminal bonus) separately.
 The policyholders need to understand the different implications on annual and terminal dividends/bonus if there are changes in, say, the assumptions (e.g. the terminal dividends/bonuses may be more volatile than annual dividends/bonuses).